1. What nursing programs are offered at LSC-Montgomery?

 LSCS continues to seek ways to help students manage the cost of education.
 Each year, federal, state, and endowment funds are allocated to LSCS to be awarded to eligible students.
 See an Advisor or Counselor for more information.

-Generally we receive twice as many applicants as we have open space.
-Students are selected based on an objective point system criterion.
-The top students fill the open slots, there is no wait list; however, after filling the open slots, the next 10 to 20 qualified applicants will be considered alternates if an opening becomes available prior to the program start date.
+Generally we receive 2-3 times as many applicants as we have open spaces in a program.
+Students are selected based on an objective application point system.
+Student with the highest scores fill the open spaces and there is no permanent wait list maintained.
+However, after all open spots are filled across the campuses, the next 30-50 qualified applicants in the applicant pool will be placed on an alternate list in the order of their application score.
+These students may be offered a position at one of the Campuses if an opening becomes available prior to the program start date.
+There is no guarantee of placement for students on the alternate list.

 LSCS is dedicated to providing the least restrictive learning environment for all students.
 The College System promotes equity in academic access through the implementation of reasonable accommodations as required by the Vocational Rehabilitation Act of 1973, Title V, Section 501-504 and the American with Disabilities Act of 1990 (ADA) which will enable students with disabilities to participate in and benefit from all post-secondary education programs and activities.